nix-community/pyproject.nix/doc/src/builders/packages.md

 # packages

-`pyproject.nix`'s package set is much smaller and more narrow in scope than nixpkgs.
-It's purpose is only to package [build-system](https://peps.python.org/pep-0518/) dependencies, which are missing from Python package manager lock files, so needs to be supplemented from elsewhere.
+`pyproject.nix`'s package set only contains builder code, and does not come with any Python packages pre-packaged.

-It is not meant to be a general purpose Python set, only something for lock file consumers to build on top of.
+It is not meant to be a general purpose Python set, but something for lock file consumers to build on top of.

 ## Creating a base package set